 If you or your child has been injured because of a dog bite, it is important that you recover the compensation you need and deserve.
 Thankfully, New Jersey state law allows dog bite victims to recover compensation through the homeowner insurance policy of dog owners, so not only can you recover full and fair compensation, you do not have to worry about leaving a neighbor destitute in the process.

-At The Law Office of Fredson and Statmore, our attorneys have extensive experience recovering compensation for clients across Wayne, Clifton, Paterson, West Milford, and the greater Passaic County area in personal injury claims of all kinds, including dog bite injury claims.
+At The Law Office of Fredson Statmore Bitterman, our attorneys have extensive experience recovering compensation for clients throughout New Jersey in personal injury claims of all kinds, including dog bite injury claims.
 Contact our firm today to discuss your dog bite injury and your options for recovering compensation in a free and confidential consultation.

 As with any injury, the first and most important thing you should do if you or your child was bitten by a dog is to seek immediate medical attention.
 Especially in the case of a child, dog bites can cause serious, sometimes life-threatening damage, and the sooner you seek medical attention, the greater a chance you will have of preventing long-term medical issues such as infections, disease, and permanent scarring.

-After you have obtained the necessary medical treatment, you may wish to consult with a Passaic County dog bite injury attorney, depending on the severity of the injuries you or your child sustained.
+After you have obtained the necessary medical treatment, you may wish to consult with a New Jersey dog bite injury attorney, depending on the severity of the injuries you or your child sustained.
 Many common dog bite injuries can result in great medical expense, and your attorney can advise you on your options for recovering compensation for those expenses.

 For example, dog bite injuries can cause: